-- (e) Service on the Office of the United States Trustee by Parties Not Registered for CM/ECF.
-Parties who are not yet registered users of the CM/ECF System must serve the Office of the United States Trustee with all notices of motion, together in the same envelope with the motion, supporting affidavits, exhibits, and a copy of the certificate of service.
-Unless the Court orders otherwise, all ex parte applications, accompanied by the required affidavits and exhibits, must be served upon the Office of the United States Trustee contemporaneously with the filing of the documents with the Clerk's Office.
+Unless the Court orders otherwise, all ex parte applications (including the required affidavits and exhibits) must be served upon the Office of the United States Trustee at the time they are filed in the Clerk's Office.
 See Vt.
-LBR 4002-1(f) (regarding monthly operating reports). - (f) Forms of Service.
-Where service is not via the CM/ECF System and a motion consists of several documents, the movant must serve all parties entitled to service of the motion papers with the motion, exhibits, and notice of hearing in a single e-mail, fax transmission, or envelope. - (g) Service of Motions to Determine Value.
-When a debtor files a motion to determine value in a Chapter 12 or 13 case on or before the date on which the original plan is filed, the Clerk will serve the motion as well as the plan.
-However, the Clerk will effectuate service only by a means equivalent to first-class mail (i.e., mail, fax, or e-mail, depending on the recipient's prior request).
+LBR 4002-1(f) (regarding Chapter 11 monthly operating reports).

+- (f) Forms of Service.
+Where service is not via the CM/ECF System and a motion consists of several documents, the movant must serve all parties entitled to service of the motion papers with the motion, exhibits, and notice of hearing to an email address designated by the Office of the United States Trustee or by U.S. mail in a single envelope. - (g) Service of Motions to Determine Value.
+When a debtor files a motion to determine value in a Chapter 12 or 13 case on or before the date on which the original plan is filed, the Clerk will serve the motion with the plan.
+However, the Clerk will effectuate service only by a means equivalent to first-class mail (i.e., mail or e-mail, depending on the recipient's prior request).
 If a party is entitled to an elevated level of service, e.g., per Fed.
 R. Bankr.
 P. 7004(h), or if the motion to determine value is not filed with the original plan, the movant must serve the motion.
 See also Vt.
 LBR 3012-1.